PRK vs. LASIK: What’s the Difference?

 PRK and LASIK are more alike than they are different, but the differences are important.
 If the incision required to create a LASIK flap isn’t right for your unique needs, PRK may provide another option for laser vision correction.
 As always, please remember that it is crucial to speak with your LASIK surgeon before making any decision on how to proceed with any laser vision correction procedure.

-Call today to schedule your free LASIK consultation and determine if laser eye surgery is right for you.
-The LASIK Vision Institute has performed over one million procedures and offers convenient, nationwide locations!
+Schedule your free LASIK consultation today and determine if laser eye surgery is right for you.
+The LASIK Vision Institute has performed over 1.4 million procedures and offers convenient, nationwide locations!

 Schedule A Free LASIK Consultation